Kehly Run

-Kehly Run (also known as Kahly Run) is a tributary of Shenandoah Creek in Schuylkill County, Pennsylvania, in the United States.
+Kehly Run (also known as Kahly Run) is a tributary of Shenandoah Creek in Schuylkill County, Pennsylvania.
 It is less than 2 mi long and flows through West Mahanoy Township and possibly Shenandoah.
 The watershed of the stream has an area of 1.63 sqmi.
 The stream is located within the Western Middle Anthracite Field.
 A number of dams have been constructed across it.
 The stream is classified as a Coldwater Fishery and has macroinvertebrates, but no fish.

 Course

-Kehly Run begins in Fetter Pond in West Mahanoy Township.
+Kehly Run begins in Fetter Pond in West Mahanoy Township, Pennsylvania.
 It flows west for several hundred feet, passing through another pond and entering Number Six Reservoir.
 From the southern end of this reservoir, the stream turns south-southeast for several tenths of a mile, passing near Number Five Reservoir, crossing Pennsylvania Route 924, and entering a valley.

 In this valley, the creek flows in a generally southerly direction for several tenths of a mile, passing through Kehly Run Reservoir Number Three and Number Two Reservoir.
 Towards the lower reaches of this valley, in West Mahanoy Township, or possibly at or shortly after its end, in Shenandoah, the stream reaches its confluence with or becomes Shenandoah Creek.

 Kehly Run joins Shenandoah Creek 5.01 mi upstream of its mouth.